openformal/sva_basics/testbench/docs/bind_tb.md

 quoted is that this allows the verification engineers to independently add assertions in the design files.

-It can be argued that behaviour that can be obsersed from outside of the module can be placed in the interface or a bind module that is instantiated along with the design through module bindings.
+It can be argued that properties for the behaviour that can be obsersed from outside of a module can be placed in the interface or a bind module that is instantiated along with the design through module bindings.
 This way the binding module is at the same level of hierarchy as the module being checked.

-For properties that are specific to the intenal workings of a design the design is the best person to write the properties so these should remain inside the design.
+For properties that are specific to the intenal workings of a design the designer is the best person to write these properties so they should remain inside the design.
 That preserves the context of the signals too.
 In the example above, last_selected signal looks out of context.